ajacksified/ajacksified.github.com/_posts/2011-11-01-new-game-conf-liveblog.markdown

 ### Things to Avoid

-* Startup sounds - players are probably playign somewhere where they don't want to be disturbed.
-Meetings, bathrooms, et.
+* App startup sounds - players are probably playign somewhere where they don't want to be disturbed.
+Meetings, bathrooms, bed, etc.
 * Device orientation matters - portrait / landscape.
 Portrait's the way to go to play games during the work day.
+Discreetness!

 ### Things to Do